 Note that while the mechanism above increases (reduces) the value of the amount of foreign government bills supplied to domestic households (via equation 78), the domestic central bank is still buying foreign government bills (via 79), albeit in a lower (higher) amount compared with that purchased under a fixed exchange rate regime.

-[A.11] Waste, emissions
+[A.11] Waste, Emissions

 In each area, waste accumulates as goods and services are produced.
 The waste associated with each domestic industry is calculated using the related waste to output ratio, ζjz, that is: